tomjridge/kv-hash/Documentation.md

 ## Addendum: requirements, and design justification

-We need to implement a key-value store, where set of keys is huge (much larger than main memory) and the active set of keys is huge (so, we expect that we potentially need to go to disk for each operation).
+We need to implement a key-value store, where the set of keys is huge (much larger than main memory) and the active set of keys is huge (so, we expect that we potentially need to go to disk for each operation).

 An additional requirement is that the implementation support a single writer with multiple concurrent readers, and the readers must not block.
 The readers and the writer must communicate only by disk (no RPC).
 Further, inserts and finds must be "as fast as possible".